-The real capacity of a prison is the total number of detainees that it can accommodate while respecting internationally recognized minimum requirements for floor space per detainee or group of detainees, as presented in this handbook.
+The capacity of a prison is the total number of detainees that it can accommodate while respecting minimum requirements, specified beforehand, in terms of floor space per inmate or group of inmates.

 The ability of the prison's various services to meet the needs of all the detainees under their responsibility must also be taken into account.